harrego/convert.sh/README.md

 Neglecting to provide an input FLAC argument will result in conversion of all FLACs in the current working directory.
 ```

+## pages2pdfs

+AppleScript that batch converts `.pages` documents to `.pdf` files in a selected folder.

+### Requirements
+- macOS

+Open the script in Script Editor on macOS and run it, select a folder containing `.pages` documents and let it convert each one.